 The function

-The PTES is charged from VEKS´ transmission line and discharged to HTFs distribution network.
+The PTES is charged from VEKS´ transmission line and discharged into HTF’s distribution network.
 Charging and discharging capacity is 30 MW and the storage capacity is 3,300 MWh.
 VEKS´ transmission line is connected to the total transmission system in Copenhagen.
-The PTES services four CHP plants of a total of 2,050 MWheat owned by Ørsted, HOFOR and VEKS and three waste-to-energy plants of a total of 400 MWheat.
-Beside that, the DH production system has 1,900 MW reserve and peak load plants.
-In Fig 2 DH in Copenhagen and connection pipes are illustrated.
+The PTES provides services for four CHP plants of a total of 2,050 MWheat owned by Ørsted, HOFOR and VEKS and three waste-to-energy plants of a total of 400 MWheat.
+Further to that, the DH production system has 1,900 MW reserve and peak load plants.
+In Fig 2 the DH (district heating) in Copenhagen and connection pipes are illustrated.

-Fig 2 DH in Copenhagen and transmission pipes to the PTES.
-Yellow is VEKS´ transmission pipes, blue is HTF´s distribution pipes and red is charging and discharging pipes between heat exchanger building and PTES.
+Fig 2, – DH in Copenhagen and transmission pipes to the PTES.
+Yellow is VEKS´ transmission pipes, blue is HTF´s distribution pipes and red is charging and discharging pipes between the heat exchanger building and PTES.

-The function of the storage is to optimize the heating and electricity production in Copenhagen in three ways
+The pit storage was constructed to optimize the heating and electricity production in Copenhagen in three ways

 - Optimization of CHP production according to the electricity market (sector coupling)